bitovi/academy/src/technology-consulting/6-communication-methods.md

 - Chat
 - Meetings

 When deciding what tool to use, start at the top — it is the most respectful of your recipient’s time.
 Most communications are informational in nature and should be documented (like in a wiki) or emailed.
-If using email to ask a question or to get a response, follow the [business writing](#business-writing) principles outlined below.
+If using email to ask a question or to get a response, follow the [learn-technology-consulting/communication#business-writing business writing] principles outlined in [learn-technology-consulting/communication].

-Chat replies can be delayed but most modern tools like Slack give the sender the ability to “demand” a recipients attention with notifications.
-Meetings should only be scheduled when decisions need to be made at that very moment.

 Choosing the right communication method ensures your message is delivered effectively.
 Sensitive topics might require a call, while persistent information belongs in a wiki.
 Understanding the strengths of each method helps you communicate efficiently, reducing friction and making collaboration with clients and teams smoother.

----

-When working in a consulting environment, the choice of how you communicate can significantly impact clarity, efficiency, and collaboration.

-Choosing the best method of communication is all about context and purpose.
-By considering factors like urgency, complexity, and the desired level of interaction, you can ensure you’re using the most effective way to share information.
-Document things that need to be referenced (wiki), discuss in real time when needed (meeting), ask quick questions (chat), and provide well-thought-out messages or summaries (email).
-This approach helps you balance efficiency and clarity, benefiting both your clients and internal teams at Bitovi.

-This section will help you determine the most suitable communication method — chat, email, meeting, or wiki — based on the context of your message, your audience, and your goals. ove communication effectiveness.
+By understanding the strengths of each tool and using them appropriately, you can reduce friction, foster collaboration, and communicate more effectively with both clients and internal teams at Bitovi.

 ### Understanding each method